raulmur/ORB_SLAM/README.md

 		rosrun rviz rviz -d Data/rviz.rviz

 4. ORB_SLAM will receive the images from the topic `/camera/image_raw`.
 You can now play your rosbag or start your camera node.
-Currently we do not support reading image files from disk.
 If you have a sequence with individual image files, you will need to generate a bag from them.
+We provide a tool to do that: https://github.com/raulmur/BagFromImages.

 **Tip: Use a roslaunch to launch `ORB_SLAM`, `image_view` and `rviz` from just one instruction.
 We provide an example**: